tarwn/lessthandot-hugo/blogs/content/posts/2010-03-19-silverlight-spinner.md

   </h3>

   <p>
-    In side the grid we&#8217;re going to have a whole lot of rectangles.
+    In side the grid we're going to have a whole lot of rectangles.
 Starting off with the background, set the background rectangle to fill horizontally and vertically, then set the x and y corner radius to 64.
 This will cause the rectangle to appear like a circle.
 Next set the margins to 2 pixels.
-This will ensure that the background doesn&#8217;t stick out from behind the mask we will make later.<br />
+This will ensure that the background doesn't stick out from behind the mask we will make later.<br />

     <center>
       <a href="http://ringdev.com.web10.reliabledomainspace.com/SpinnerTutorial/Spinner1.PNG"><img src="http://ringdev.com.web10.reliabledomainspace.com/SpinnerTutorial/thSpinner1.PNG" border=0 /></a>